pkra/ebookcraft2018/01-mathml/mathml.md

   * same: xml-ish
   * meh: MathML is like HTML 3 not HTML 5
     * no semantics
-    * layout in markup (table/font/blink)
+    * layout via markup (table/font/blink)
   * diff: content in attributes, operator dictionary
-* make more of it on the web!
+* make more of it on the web
   * MathML a good basis for rendering for the web
-    * much like print: choose an engine and go
+    * much like print: choose an engine and go!
-  * HTML+CSS, SVG, even canvas
+  * rendering in HTML+CSS, SVG, even canvas
-  * but MathML still provides a good vehicle for creating web content
+  * MathML still provides a good vehicle for creating web content
     * converters to HTML or SVG grow continuously and become simpler
   * additional information can be passed from MathML to web output due to structural similarities
     * see a11y below

 ---

-# The MathML question

-* 1998: MathML 1, 2003: MathML 2, 2010: MathML 3, 2014: MathML 3rev2, 2016: MathWG closed
-* MathML is a high-level spec and browser vendors are focused on low-level APIs
-* Both CSS and SVG can provide what MathML provides
-* The state of CSS and SVG (in ebooks) needs improvements
-* The state of web accessibility (in ebooks) needs improvements

-**Is MathML helping or hindering?**

----

-# MathML is not usable on the web
+# MathML is not used natively

 * MathML is not maintained
   * MathML 3 2010
   * MathML 3 second edition 2014
   * MathWG expired in 2016
-  * lack of activity on lists
+  * lack of activity on public lists
-  * IDFP => W3C merger brings publishers' interest but still nothing
+  * IDFP => W3C merger brings publishers' interest but no more understanding of the situation
 * MathML is not used on the web
   * Available crawler data (and anecdotal evidence from search engine) indicates that MathML is not used significantly.
   * Almost all MathML is rendered with MathJax and native browser rendering is essentially never used.